Not-so-glass-like Caging and Fluctuations of an Active Matter Model

 Put differently, the MSD of a free ABP is diffusive ($\sim t$) at very short times, ballistic ($\sim t^2$) at intermediate times, and diffusive with an enhanced effective diffusion coefficient at long times~\cite{bechinger2016active}.

-For the BP-RLG, the MSD cleanly converges to the $d\rightarrow\infty$ DMFT results as $d$ increases~\cite{charbonneau2024dynamics,manacorda2020numerical}; for the ABP-RLG, the dimensional trend is similar, but DMTF predictions remain unavailable (see Fig.~\ref{fig:msd}(a)).
+For the BP-RLG, the MSD cleanly converges to the $d\rightarrow\infty$ DMFT results as $d$ increases~\cite{charbonneau2024dynamics,manacorda2020numerical}; for the ABP-RLG, DMFT predictions remain unavailable, but the dimensional trend is similar (see Fig.~\ref{fig:msd}(a)).
 As expected, the long-time diffusion is enhanced as the P\'{e}clet number grows (see Fig.~\ref{fig:msd}(a) inset).
 More surprisingly, this effect increases with density in the diffusive regime.
 In other words, when an abundance of obstacles geometrically hinders escapes, activity affects diffusion more by increasing the probability of exploring escape paths out of cages.
-Caging in active systems is therefore qualitatively different from that of standard liquids.
+Caging in active systems is therefore qualitatively different than in standard liquids (see also Fig.~\ref{fig:traj}).